International VELUX Award for Students of Architecture

-The International VELUX Award challenges students of architecture to explore the theme of sunlight and daylight.
+The International VELUX Award is for students of architecture in the theme of sunlight and daylight.
 The award is biennial and was first presented in 2004.

-The award celebrates excellence in completed works on any scale from a small scale component to large urban contexts or abstract concepts and experimentation.
+The award is for completed works on any scale from a small scale component to large urban contexts or abstract concepts and experimentation.
 The award is presented by VELUX in close cooperation with the International Union of Architects (UIA) and the European Association for Architectural Education (EAAE).

 Description

 “Light of Tomorrow” is the theme of the International VELUX Award.
 The award wants to challenge the future of daylight in the built environment.
 The award contains no specific categories and is in no way restricted to the use of VELUX products.
 The jury of the International VELUX Award comprises internationally recognized architects and other building professionals.
 Any registered student of architecture – individual or team – from all over the world may participate in the award.
 The award wants to acknowledge not only the students but their teachers as well.
 Therefore, all students must be backed and granted submission by a teacher from a school of architecture.